Here's today's selection of job opportunities from CareerHub

 Tel 64 3 479 9204 or email firstname.lastname@example.org

 The interviews are interspersed with the student's favourite music, and each programme is repeated the following Thursday evening.
-If you want to be included in 2017's line-up, contact Dr Dave McMorran in the Department of Chemistry by email email@example.com
+If you want to be included in this year's line-up, contact Dr Dave McMorran in the Department of Chemistry by email email@example.com

 Find out more about SNAP and its activities.